DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-03-Smart_choices_not_heroic_ones.md

 *Can you maintain that narrative?* RAE asked privately.

-**I can try.
-But what if they know more than they're saying?**
+*I can try.
+But what if they know more than they're saying?*

 *Then we adapt.
 But defaulting to civilian ignorance is safest.
 You're allowed to have helped without understanding what you helped with.*

-Jason took a breath.
-"Okay.
-I'll call her back.
-But we script this first.
-Every possible question, every safe answer."

-"Agreed," Lina said.
-"And Jason?
-Remember the core rule: you're allowed to say 'I don't know' or 'I don't remember clearly.'
-Amnesia from trauma is common.
-Use it if you need to."

-They spent another hour preparing.
-Building a consistent narrative.
-Anticipating angles of inquiry.
-Creating a version of events that was true enough to be believable but vague enough to be safe.

-When they were done, Jason felt marginally more confident.

 "Remember," Milo said as Jason picked up his phone.
 "You're the good guy who helped save kids.
 They have no reason to be hostile.
 This is probably exactly what she said - routine follow-up."

-"Probably," Lina echoed, though her expression suggested she believed otherwise.

 Jason dialed the number.

 Catherine Vance answered on the second ring.
-"Mr. Hayes, thank you for calling back.
+"Mr. Chen, thank you for calling back.
 I hope I'm not catching you at a bad time?"

 "No, this is fine," Jason said, keeping his voice calm.
 Cooperative but not eager.
 "You said you wanted to ask about yesterday?"

 "That's right.
 Just a few questions for our incident report.
 Nothing to worry about."

-*She's establishing rapport,* RAE observed. *Standard interrogation technique.
-Remain pleasant but guarded.*

-"I'm happy to help," Jason said.
-"Though I'm not sure how much I'll be able to tell you.
-Everything happened very fast."

-"Of course, that's understandable.
-Let's start simple: what time did you arrive at the scene?"

-And so it began.

 ---